xryj920/CVE/adblock_plus_CVE_report.md

 - Log all Premium activation events server-side; alert on patterns inconsistent with legitimate purchases
 - Ensure the Premium activation state cannot be set locally without a server-signed confirmation token

+8.1 Remediation Status
+The vulnerability has been confirmed as patched in a version of the extension released after the initial report date.
+The PoC code described in Section 5 no longer produces the described effect in the current version of the extension.
+The researcher has retained the original CRX file of the vulnerable version at the time of disclosure as evidence of the vulnerability's existence.
+This artifact is available upon request for internal vendor documentation, CVE verification, or academic peer review purposes.